bsmith89/longev-mgen/doc/submission.md

 TODO: Add these to Supplementary Results
 -->
-Libraries specific to each variant have low coverage over large portions of either the B1-A or B1-B MAG (see
-Figure 3), suggesting that mice are primarily inhabited by one of the two variants, and that a portion of genes are variant specific.
+Libraries specific to each variant have low coverage over large portions of either the B1A or B1B MAG (see [@Fig:b1-vars]), suggesting that mice are primarily inhabited by one of the two variants, and that a portion of genes are variant specific.

 ![
-**Figure 3**:
 Visualization of differential gene content in two OTU-1 populations.
 Heatmaps depict relative mapping coverage of metagenomes against putative protein coding genes in MAGs B1A (left of grey line) or B1B (right).